 - Information science

 - Management science

 - Cognitive science

 - Organizational theory

-The profession’s close connection between nursing and IT qualifies people in the field for positions with technology firms that provide products and services to healthcare organizations, including insurance, medical equipment manufacturers, computer services, education, and government agencies.
-The BLS estimates the industries that are the largest employers of medical and health managers, which includes nursing informatics professionals:
+The profession’s close connection between nursing and IT qualifies candidates for positions with technology firms that provide products and services to healthcare organizations, including insurance, medical equipment manufacturers, computer services, education, and government agencies.
+The BLS in 2020 estimated the following industries were the largest employers of medical and health managers, which includes nursing informatics professionals.

 - State, local, and private hospitals: 33%

 As of May 2021, the following were the median annual salaries for medical and health managers in these industries, according to the BLS.

 - Government agencies: $117,000